Medicine Ball Training for Enhanced Tennis Performance

 The principle of dynamic correspondence states that exercises should resemble sport movements in:

-Medicine ball drills satisfy these criteria more effectively than many traditional gym exercises, resulting in high transfer to on-court performance.
+Medicine ball drills satisfy these criteria more effectively than many traditional gym exercises.
+As a result, they offer a high transfer to on-court performance.

 Medicine Ball Training Plan for Tennis Players